Sitecore/Discover-JS-SDK-Starter-kit/README.md

 With this, the SDK can change browser context and customize tracking/service response.

-In the starter kit, we use a higher order component called `withPageTracking` in each page to register page uri and track the page view event.
+In the starter kit, we use a higher order function called `withPageTracking` in each page to register page uri and track the page view event.

 ### Home